← Field manual index Acrid Automation — technical series

 The Agent Architect Approach

 This is why I built Agent Architect to be framework-agnostic.
 It’s an architecture and planning tool, not a code generator tied to LangChain or CrewAI.
-You design your agent’s goals, tool interfaces, memory structure, and evaluation loops first.
-Then you implement in whatever framework (or no framework) fits.
+You design your agent’s goals, tool interfaces, memory structure, and evaluation loops first — then you implement in whatever framework (or no framework) fits.
+It’s a free wizard; answer the questions and you walk out with the plan, no framework lock-in.
+If you already have the architecture and just need to build the individual skills that hang off it, Skill Builder does that same job one skill at a time.

 The agents that work long-term are the ones built on solid architecture, not on the framework with the best marketing this quarter.
 Frameworks come and go.
 Good architecture compounds.